 A multi-year project funded by the u.s. national institutes of health

-Led by investigators at four major U.S. universities, PHASES (Pregnancy & HIV/AIDS: Seeking Equitable Study) seeks ethical solutions to advance research at the intersection of women’s reproduction and HIV prevention, treatment, and management.
+Led by investigators at three major U.S. universities, PHASES (Pregnancy & HIV/AIDS: Seeking Equitable Study) seeks ethical solutions to advance research at the intersection of women’s reproduction and HIV prevention, treatment, and management.

 Despite tremendous advances in science of prevention, treatment, and management of HIV since the emergence of the epidemic, we still know very little about how to best address the needs of a key population affected by HIV: pregnant women.